Neo-Integrations/mule-validation-plugin/README.md

 RULE_0018        PASSED   Check if RAML has baseUri

-RULE_0019        FAILED   There must be a file name logger.xml
+RULE_0019        PASSED   There must be a file name logger.xml

-RULE_0020        FAILED   There must be a file name error-handling.xml
+RULE_0020        PASSED   There must be a file name error-handling.xml

-RULE_0021        FAILED   There must be a file name health.xml
+RULE_0021        PASSED   There must be a file name health.xml

 RULE_0022-1      PASSED   mule.key must be declared as secureProperties in mule-artifact.json